Plantaginaceae

 Growth Duration: Perennial

-Distribution: Occurring chiefly east of the Cascades crest in Washington; widely distributed throughout much of North America.
+Distribution: Occurring chiefly east of the Cascades crest in south-central Washington; south-central Washington to California, east to the Rocky Mountains, native to central and eastern North America.

 Growth Duration: Perennial

-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east to Idaho and Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to Oregon, east across North America in scattered locations to the Atlantic Coast.

 Origin: Native